Live Skull: History

 Live Skull formed in downtown New York City in 1982, founded by tandem guitarists Mark C. and Tom Paine (birth name: Lance Goldenberg).
-Both had previously been members of San Francisco band Crop along with brothers Ivan and Andrew Nahem (later of Ritual Tension), before moving to New York in 1980.
+Both had previously been members of San Francisco band Crop along with brothers Ivan and Andrew Nahem (later of Swans and Ritual Tension), before moving to New York in 1980.

 Live Skull's earliest lineup included Julie Hair on vocals and Dan Braun (formerly of Spinal Root Gang and Circus Mort) on drums.
 They were soon joined by drummer James Lo and bassist Marnie Greenholz.
-With this lineup of the band, lead vocals were shared by C., Greenholz and Paine.
+With this lineup of the band, lead vocals were shared by Mark C., Greenholz and Paine.

 In 1984, Live Skull released their self-titled debut 12-inch EP on Massive Records.
-After signing with prominent indie label Homestead Records, they released their 1985 debut full-length, Bringing Home the Bait.
+After signing to Homestead Records, they released their 1985 debut full-length, Bringing Home the Bait.
 The follow-up, 1986's Cloud One, featured slightly more accessible song structures.
 A live album titled Don't Get Any on You was recorded at CBGB later that year, followed by the Pusherman 12-inch EP.

 Thalia Zedek joined the band as lead singer in 1987, taking over most of the vocal duties so that the other members could concentrate on their instruments.
 Zedek had previously played in the Boston-area post-punk outfits White Women, Dangerous Birds and Uzi.
 The band also replaced Lo with ex-Ruin drummer Richard Hutchins.
 Zedek and Hutchins debuted on 1987's Dusted, which spawned a black-and-white music video for the song "5-D".
 This video later appeared on the Twelve O'Clock High Volume 1 (1989, Atavistic) video compilation.

-The group next signed to the larger Caroline Records label, which issued 1988's six-song Snuffer 12-inch EP.
+The group next signed to Caroline Records, which issued 1988's six-song Snuffer 12-inch EP.
 Greenholz subsequently left and was replaced by Sonda Andersson, a former member of Rat at Rat R and cousin of avant-garde composer Glenn Branca.
 Released in 1989, Positraction was a more accessible, song-oriented effort that continued their generally positive critical reaction.
 Live Skull disbanded in 1990 due to sustained lack of commercial success, with Paine deciding to focus on an alternate career.